vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    This command specifies attributes to be left unchanged for advertisements sent to a peer or peer group.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> address-family
-   <ipv4-unicast|ipv6-unicast> distribute-list <export|import> <number>

-   This command applys the access list filters named in <number> to the specified BGP neighbor to restrict the routing information that BGP learns and/or advertises.
-The arguments :cfgcmd:`export` and :cfgcmd:`import` specify the direction in which the prefix lists are applied.

-.. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> address-family
-   <ipv4-unicast|ipv6-unicast> filter-list <export|import> <name>

-   This command applys the AS path access list filters named in <name> to the specified BGP neighbor to restrict the routing information that BGP learns and/or advertises.
-The arguments :cfgcmd:`export` and :cfgcmd:`import` specify the direction in which the prefix lists are applied.

-.. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> address-family
    <ipv4-unicast|ipv6-unicast> maximum-prefix <number>